 That means, however, that 2 percent of the people who fall off the bridge somehow survive the plummet.
 This has happened as recently as April 17, when a 16-year-old girl survived falling more than 200 feet into the waters below.
-And a month earlier, a 17-year-old boy on a school field trip also survived after he jumped"for fun," he told the mediafrom the bridge.
+And a month earlier, a 17-year-old boy on a school field trip also survived after he jumped "for fun," he told the media from the bridge.
+[The Odds of Dying]

 How do people survive falling from the Golden Gate Bridge?